tektoncd/catalog/CONTRIBUTING.md

 ## How to Contribute a new version of a Task or Pipeline

+To provide stability of resources, we require that resources have to be bumped to new versions when making changes instead of modifying existing versions.
+This ensures that the resource definition is independent of the time it was applied to the cluster.
+Changes to existing versions may be permitted only for non-functional parts of the resources, e.g. labels and annotations, but we try to keep that minimal.

 If you are planning to add a new version of a Task or Pipeline make sure to separate your changes from the copied task.
 This makes it easy for reviewers to review the changes and not the actual copy.